nygctech/hudson/docs/index.md

 ## Overview
-Hudson is a computational pipeline for spatial analysis of single cells in multiplexed images.
+hudson is a computational pipeline for spatial analysis of single cells in multiplexed images.
 It is developed by Jagjit Singh, Kunal Pandit, and Rui Fu.

 You can install by following the steps [here](https://github.com/nygctech/hudson)

 ##